The King Sisters' Biography (Cont.)

 After the King Family stopped performing, the King Sisters themselves, kept as busy as they wanted, performing with Alvino Rey at Disneyland and Knott's Berry Farm , state fairs, trade shows and on package tours across the states with other swing era stars until the mid-1980's.
 They were one of the featured entertainers at Ronald Reagan's 1985 Presidential Inauguration Ball.
 Even in their later performing years, the King Sisters projected plenty of personality and a youthful enthusiasm that audiences loved.

-Marilyn still enjoys performing, but Vonnie retired from show business some time ago.
-All three remaining sisters keep active in music and spend much of their time organizing musical functions at their churches and their grandchildren's schools.
+Towards the end of their lives, the sisteres remained active in music, and spent much of their time organizing musical functions at their churches and at their grandchildren's schools.
 Their careers have spanned over 60 years.
 Alvino Rey and Luise King Rey celebrated their 60th wedding anniversary in 1997, the same year that Luise died after a protracted bout with cancer on August 4th, 1997.
 Alyce King (Clarke) passed away on August 23, 1996, following a long history of repiratory problems.
 Donna King (Conkling) lived in Sacramento for many years, until the death of her husband Jim Conlking, (who passed away on April 12, 1998).

 Currently, modern day vocal groups like the Manhattan Transfer are unabashed King Sisters fans, and out of admiration faithfully perform their arrangements in their concerts.
 In the spring of '95, Capitol Records released a fine CD, as part of their 'Spotlight On...' series, highlighting The King Sister's work for the label.
 Since then, many other King Sisters' CDs have come out, including some from British labels.